Providers

 Authorization: "${GOMA_AUTHORIZATION}"

-The remote endpoint should return the goma configuration in YAML or JSON format.
-Example response:
+The endpoint must return a valid Goma configuration in YAML or JSON.

 metadata: